StamusNetworks/SELKS/README.rst

 You can change credentials and user settings by using the top left menu in Scirius.
 More info about the user roles and set up - https://github.com/StamusNetworks/scirius#usage

-SELKS has more than 11 default IDS dashboards -
+SELKS has 13 default IDS dashboards -

 * SN ALL
 * SN ALERTS